The incidence of stroke increases rapidly with age, especially those over 55, so at menopause women need to be particularly vigilant.

 As well as ensuring you have sufficient bioidentical progesterone levels to protect your heart, new research suggests that women who eat higher amounts of potassium-containing foods are less prone to having a stroke that results in death than those who eat fewer, according a study published in the American Heart Association’s journal Stroke.

-If you are not sure you are getting enough, then it is back to our old healthy diet favourites so include these as often as you can: bananas, dark leafy greens such as spinach, baked potatoes with skin, and dried apricots.
+If you are not sure you are getting enough magnesium, then it is back to our old healthy diet favourites so include these as often as you can: bananas, dark leafy greens such as spinach, baked potatoes with skin, and dried apricots.

 Also plain non-fat yogurt, salmon, avocados and mushrooms offer abundant sources of potassium.